-PSPS Activity Phase Event Internal Action External Coordination Restoration Re- energization (Extreme fire conditions subside to safe levels as validated by Operations & Planning: Field Crews validate that the extreme fire weather conditions have subsided to safe levels as designated by the Field Operations Supervisor and report Local Government, Agencies, and Partner Organizations: Send "Intent to Restore" notice to local government, agencies, and partner organizations.
+PSPS Activity Phase Event Internal Action External Coordination Restoration Re- energization (Extreme fire conditions subside to safe levels as validated by field conditions) Operations &amp; Planning: Field Crews validate that the extreme fire weather conditions have subsided to safe levels as designated by the Field Operations Supervisor and report these conditions to Dispatch.
+Field Crews conduct field inspections and patrols of facilities that were de-energized.
+When field inspections and patrols are completed satisfactorily, power is restored to the affected circuits.
+As SCE restores supply lines, Field Crews conduct switching operations as directed by Field Operations Supervisor to restore systems normal.
+Local Government, Agencies, and Partner Organizations: Send "Intent to Restore" notice to local government, agencies, and partner organizations.
 Encourage widest dissemination of this information.
+Coordinate with the emergency management community, first responders, and local government in managing restorations.
+Send "Restoration Complete" notice to local government, agencies, and partner organizations once power is fully restored or an update if restoration is delayed.
+Update Stakeholders Portal Customer Outreach: Post "Intent to Restore" notice on BVES website and social media.
+Issue "Intent to Restore" press release for local media.